 UNESCO City of Gastronomy, Phuket Town is a real foodie town.
 Among their amazing arrays of local delicacies is a variety of tea snacks, many of which are an integral part of their daily life.
 The delicate and cute and delicious Pang Pia is among the oldest recipes.

 (ภาษาไทยด้านล่างค่ะ) The City of Phuket – UNESCO’s 18th City of Gastronomy – is the island’s preserved cluster of cultures.
 Old streets lined with Anglo-Portuguese shophouses, charming cafes and museums.
-Plus, this is the place where you can munch on their tasty Peranakan dishes, which are the local adaptations of Chinese-Malay recipes particularly perpetuated throughout the Strait of...
+Plus, this is the place where you can munch on their tasty Peranakan dishes, which are the local adaptations of Chinese-Malay recipes particularly perpetuated throughout the Strait of Malacca.
+However, as you will expect from the Thai cooking, we’d adapted those recipes to our own tastes.
+So you will find many dishes fiery, perfumed with mixed herbs, and definitely carrying loads of...